 - Transparency and integrity in our actions, processes and products

 - Mutual respect for diverse talents, perspectives and expertise

 Michigan Health Policy Forum

-Save the Date: The Fall 2019 Forum, "Call to Action for an Aging Michigan: Increased Demand for Health Services and Innovation," will take place on November 19, 2019 in Lansing.
+Registration is open for the November 19, 2019 forum, "Call to Action for an Aging Michigan: Increased Demand for Health Services and Innovation."
 Read more about the upcoming forum.

 Institute for Health Policy partners with IPPSR for Legislator Education

 Michigan State University’s Institute for Public Policy and Social Research (IPPSR) will partner with the Institute for Health Policy (IHP) to create a hub for critical policy leadership, education and learning.
 The Michigan Health Endowment Fund announced a $434,891 grant to IPPSR on November 25, 2018.

 The grant is part of a group of special projects and emerging ideas awards to 30 Michigan organizations across the state working to improve the health and wellness of state residents, the Health Fund said in its announcement.